prem-muthedath/atlas/README.md

 This OO application, written in Python, computes the cost of each part in a typical BOM (Bill of Materials -- a recursive tree structure of parts and BOMs) and returns the following two results:

 1. Total cost of the BOM, which is nothing but the sum of the costs of parts in the BOM.
-2. An indented representation of parts in the BOM tree and their computed costs.
+2. Text and XML representations of parts in the BOM tree and their computed costs.

 The problem is complicated because the cost of a part depends on its location in the BOM: its predecessors and successors determine if the part can be costed.
 This is the business logic side.